FluidityDevs/flowd/README.md

 ### PLUS EXCLUSIVES
  - Automatically patches Microsoft Edge **fully** and additional spyware
  - Patches specific functionality of the test user account
- - NOT compatible with standard TestPass or flowd

 ### KEY FEATURES
  - Automatic updates